Behind the Scenes: UX Design + Product Strategy at IA

-HYUN: The role is technology agnostic.
+JESSE: The role is technology agnostic.
 So one day you might be coding several iOS prototypes for user testing and another day you might be integrating IOT devices to develop a proof of concept.
 As a UX Engineer in an innovation consultancy, you get to work at the forefront, more in the ‘white space,’ to explore and prototype with a combination of different technologies to make whatever solution we need.
 It’s a collaborative and cross-functional environment, so our software engineers are not off building code in a vacuum.
 They’re collaborating with the cross-functional team from the very beginning of a project, where we’re creating working prototypes of new concepts and testing their viability.
 The instant you can make something real that people can hold in their hands and see how it works – they can imagine the potential of the concept.
 It’s so much better than just a sketch or a mockup.
 That’s a big part of what our Lead UX Engineer will get to do.

 How does Technology intersect with the work of your team, and IA overall?

 JOSH: Technology is horizontal to our organization, not vertical.
-Interaction design has been around – we’ve been designing for mobile for like 10 years at this point.
+UX Design has been around – we’ve been designing for mobile for like 10 years at this point.
 And a lot of the rules are already defined and it’s our job to know the rules.
 But what’s really exciting is when we get to invent new rules.
 Using all that we know about traditional UX and translating that into…how would this same sort of interaction work with a robot, to say, signal an alert to a potential obstacle?
 How would it apply as part of a new AR/VR experience?
 Or building a new algorithm?
 We’re applying our craft to emerging technology in these contexts.

 What originally drew you to IA Collaborative?